-At its core, estate planning is about making arrangements for how your estate will be managed if you become incapacitated or after your death.
-The foundation is built on a few key documents:
+Estate planning is about arranging how your estate will be managed if you become incapacitated or after your death.
+The foundation includes:

-- A will specifies how your assets are distributed and can name guardians for children.
+- A will that specifies how your assets are distributed and can name guardians for children

-- A trust allows a trustee to hold and manage assets for beneficiaries, offering tax benefits and often avoiding probate.
+- A trust that allows a trustee to hold and manage assets for beneficiaries, often avoiding probate

-- A financial power of attorney authorizes someone to handle your finances if you cannot.
+- A financial power of attorney that authorizes someone to handle your finances if you cannot

-- Health care directives, including living wills and health care proxies, ensure your medical preferences are respected.
+- Health care directives, including living wills and health care proxies

 Estate Planning Terms